BAR TABLE MATERIALS

 1) Steel - Brushed & Chrome Frames

 A slick mirrored chrome frame is the budget savvy choice, great for a futuristic feel or retro American roadside diner décor alike.
 For a designer touch, brushed steel offers a slightly more expensive alternative that coordinates with many modern kitchen appliances.
 Being substantial in weight ensures strength and stability, and many include rubberised plastic floor protectors to help minimise damage to floors.
-A great example of a brushed steel model is the Tyler, a modern design that will compliment a vast array of interiors.
+A great example of a brushed steel model is the Vetro Brushed, a modern design that will compliment a vast array of interiors.

 2) Wooden Frames